-Viral Video Shows Donald Trump Touching His Mouth, Eyes, Shaking Hands, At Coronavirus Press Conference Friday
+Viral Video Shows Donald Trump Touching His Mouth, Eyes, & Shaking Hands At Coronavirus Press Conference

 Describing it as “two very big words,” Donald Trump declared a “national emergency” on Friday to respond to the spiraling coronavirus crisis, according to an ABC News report.

 The coronavirus outbreak has now caused large segments of American culture — including pro sports leagues, religious institutions, and even Disneyland — to simply shut down.
-But at the press conference outside the White House where he made the declaration, Trump was seen violating several of the precautions against spreading the virus recommended by the Centers for Disease Control — violations that were captured in a viral Twitter video, seen below.
+At the press conference outside the White House where he made the declaration, Trump was seen violating several of the precautions against spreading the virus recommended by the Centers for Disease Control, violations that were captured in a viral Twitter video, seen below.

 Coronavirus Task Force gives some prevention advice pic.twitter.com/1ppfKA5VHt